 Ricotta cookies freeze well.
 I do not suggest freezing the dough like you can for most other cookie recipes.
 This is because the ricotta in the dough tends to separate a bit and add too much moisture.
 Therefore, the cookies do not hold their round shape or bake evenly.

 If you plan to make these ahead of time, do not frost the cookies right away.
-To keep the cookies looking pretty and the sprinkles to not bleed, frost, and enjoy immediately.
+To keep the cookies looking pretty and the sprinkles not bleeding, frost, and enjoy immediately.
 You can make the frosting and frost some cookies.
 Both the frosting and cookies store well separately.

 If the frosting becomes too thick after refrigerating, place it on the counter for an hour for it to come to room temperature.
 Stir often and if needed add a few drops of milk if needed.